 It’s a good thing that universities are taking sexual harassment serious and trying to make students feel comfortable.
 Unfortunately, this can sometimes lead to false accusations, which can have damaging and long-lasting effects on the accused person’s life.

 If you’ve been falsely accused of online sexual harassment, it’s crucial that you contact a student defense attorney immediately.
 DC Student Defense has the experience and knowledge to make sure your rights are respected and that the truth comes out.
-Contact us today to schedule a free consultation.
+Contact us today to schedule a consultation.